Recreation Therapy Resources

 Americans with Disabilities Act (ADA)

-The ADA prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities and transportation.
+The ADA prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.

-G - Government
+Government

-E - Employment
+Employment

 • Employers may not discriminate against an individual with a disability in hiring or promotion if the person is otherwise qualified for the job.

-• Employers can ask about one’s ability to perform a job, but cannot inquire if someone has a disability or subject a person to tests that tend to screen out people with disabilities.
+• Employers can ask about one’s ability to perform a job but cannot inquire if someone has a disability or subject a person to tests that tend to screen out people with disabilities.

 • Employers need to provide “reasonable accommodation” to individuals with disabilities.
-Examples: Providing a larger workspace, higher desk or extra break time to do an IC.
+Examples: Providing a larger workspace, higher desk, or extra break time to do an IC.

-T - Transportation
+Transportation

-• Any public transportation service (bus, train, subway, etc.) 1992 and newer must be accessible to individuals with disabilities.
+• Any public transportation service (bus, train, subway, etc.) in 1992 and newer must be accessible to individuals with disabilities.

-• Bus transit authorities must provide comparable paratransit or other special transportation services to individuals with disabilities who cannot use fixed route bus services, unless an undue burden would result.
+• Bus transit authorities must provide comparable paratransit or other special transportation services to individuals with disabilities who cannot use fixed-route bus services unless an undue burden would result.

-P - Public Places
+Public Places

 • Private entities such as restaurants, hotels, and retail stores may not discriminate against individuals with disabilities.